 Question 3: The problem caused by insufficient conditioning is the reason for the decrease in moisture absorption after steam conditioning.

 In the production process of pellet feed, steam conditioning is not ideal.
 Adding feed to poultry pellet feed improves the economic benefits of broiler production by improving feed efficiency of poultry feed pellet making machine.
+(Related case: feed mill plant in Uzbekistan)

 This is mainly attributable to reducing feed waste, increasing volume, increasing nutrient concentration, indiscriminate feeding, reducing time and energy for feeding, reducing component segregation, destruction of feed pathogens, thermal denaturation of starch and protein, and improving palatability.